There is no questions about it: Monica C. Smith is a successful entrepreneur, and that is why you should pay close attention to her advice below.

 With bathing suit season right around the corner, I thought Hilary Genga, Founder of Trunkettes Swimwear, would be a timely fit for “3 Things”.

 The inspiration for Trunkettes?
 Hilary used to pair her husband’s swim trunks with her cute bikini tops.
-She was tired of waiting for women’s swimwear to catch up, so she decided to create her own
+She was tired of waiting for women’s swimwear to catch up, so she decided to create

 So this past weekend, I had the honor of going to Providence, RI to attend The Lady Project Summit.
 If you follow any of my social media channels, you probably saw that I had the best time ever.